openaustralia/planningalerts/README.md

 PlanningAlerts can automatically post replies from councillors by integrating with [WriteIt](http://writeit.ciudadanointeligente.org/en/) to send messages and receive answers.
+This means that no action is required by administrators for councillor replies to be loaded.

 ###### Basic setup